-- o The protection of children, young people and adults at risk is everyone's responsibility. - Staff should not assume someone else will take action. - The college will follow statutory and specialist guidelines in working with children, young people and adults at risk. - The college will seek to support all those affected by abuse. - The college will seek to prevent vulnerable people from radicalisation or undue influence that may cause harm to themselves or others. - The college will review its Safeguarding Policy annually - o Ensure all Service Users know who they can approach in the organisation if they are worried or in difficulty.
+- The protection of children, young people and adults at risk is everyone's responsibility. - Staff should not assume someone else will take action. - The college will follow statutory and specialist guidelines in working with children, young people, and adults at risk. - The college will seek to support all those affected by abuse. - The college will seek to prevent vulnerable people from radicalisation or undue influence that may cause harm to themselves or others. - o The college will review its Safeguarding Policy annually - The college will ensure all students know who they can approach in the organisation if they are worried or in difficulty.

-The college recognises its duty to safeguard students encompasses specific safeguarding issues including Child Sexual Exploitation (CSE), Child Criminal Exploitation (CCE), Sexual Harassment and Sexual Violence, Female Genital Mutilation (FGM) forced Marriage, radicalisation, peer on peer abuse, up skirting and the importance of online safety.
+The college recognises its duty to safeguard students encompasses specific safeguarding issues including Child Sexual Exploitation (CSE), Child Criminal Exploitation (CCE), Sexual Harassment and Sexual Violence, Female Genital Mutilation (FGM), radicalisation, peer on peer abuse, up skirting bullying including cyberbullying, domestic violence, drugs, fabricated or induced illness, faith abuse, gangs and youth violence, gender-based violence/violence against women and girls (VAWG), hate, mental health, prevent and radicalisation, relationship abuse, sharing nudes/semi nudes, trafficking and the importance of online safety.